 There are a few locations on the Yokosuka Naval Base where one has access to computers which are connected to the Internet.
-The Base Library is one such location.
+The Base Library and USO are such locations.
 The Navy Lodge and BOQ also have small Internet computer rooms and connections available for laptops as well.